Skip to the content

 Simon Bradley

 Simon Bradley was born in Newcastle upon Tyne in 1965.
 Several moves from north to south and back again as he was growing up nurtured a fascination with the differences between places.
-After study at Oxford and the Courtauld Institute of Art, he has taken these interests further as joint editor of the celebrated Pevsner Architectural Guides, to which he has contributed the revised volumes on Cambridgeshire, Westminster, and the City of London.
+After study at Oxford and the Courtauld Institute of Art, he has taken these interests further as joint editor of the celebrated Pevsner Architectural Guides, to which he has contributed the revised volumes on Cambridgeshire, Oxford and south east Oxfordshire, Westminster, and the City of London.
 He has also written for the TLS, the London Review of Books, the Spectator, the Guardian, the Evening Standard, and Architectural History.

 Simon Bradley is married, and lives in London.